matn7/CS-Notes/src/main/java/basic_java/ORANGE.md

 ### Creating threads
 - extends Thread class
-- implements Runnable interface : a single RUnnable instance can be processed to multiple thread objects.
+- implements Runnable interface : a single Runnable instance can be processed to multiple thread objects.

 ### Thread states
-Enumerated Thread.state provides siz thread states
+Enumerated Thread.state provides six thread states

 | State | Description |
 |---|---|
 | New | A thread that is created but not started |